N.Korea's Kim orders military to stabilize supply of COVID drugs | Health

 N.Korea's Kim orders military to stabilize supply of COVID drugs

 Drugs procured by the state were not reaching people quickly or accurately, Kim told an emergency politburo meeting on Sunday, before visiting pharmacies near the capital's Taedong River, state news agency KCNA said.
-Kim ordered immediate deployment of the "powerful forces" of the army's medical corps to "stabilize the supply of medicines in Pyongyang City," it added.
+Kim ordered immediate deployment of the "powerful forces" of the army's medical corps to "stabilise the supply of medicines in Pyongyang City", it added.

 - Country: